 When drones replace human inspectors, they immediately improve the safety equation.
 “Carrying out planned or reactive maintenance inspections of high-up structures, such as bridges, towers, roofs and scaffolding, can often involve costly access arrangements, and site personnel working at height,” notes a recent Birds Eye Drone report.
 “Drones can provide a quicker and easier way of carrying out the inspections, feeding back HD real-time footage to the engineer or surveyor on the ground.”

 From Construction Site Safety to the Future of the Industry

 The sky is the limit for drone technology growth within the construction sector.
 While many are beginning to incorporate drones for construction site safety, this technology has the potential for wide-ranging improvements across the whole industry.
 “The same safety, efficiency and cost benefits that appeal to the military make drones attractive for a wide range of business and civil government functions,” according to Goldman Sachs.
 “The $100 billion market opportunity we forecast over the next five years is just the tip of the iceberg.
 Drones’ full economic potential is likely to be multiple times that number, as their ripple effects reverberate through the economy.”

 For more on how technology can improve your firm, the Aldrich Construction team is here to help.

 Daniel McGunnigle, CPA

 Aldrich CPAs + Advisors LLP

-Daniel McGunnigle joined the firm in January 2018 and is currently a senior associate.
+Daniel McGunnigle joined the firm in January 2018.
 Daniel has worked in public accounting since 2013, spending the first portion of his career with a large international firm in Portland.
 He has worked with small and large privately held companies and medium-sized public companies.